Cicada Files: Z 3301 et al

 I now understand that Wanners wrote “YOUR AD HERE” only partially in jest.
 For his Trademark to be active, he must be actively trading.
 Hence his $1 ads.
 This is a Patent Office rule.
 There is no mistake about his use of the ®, however, nor the “Copyright 2019 Primus Holdings, LLC.”

 Will Wanners now interfere with others posting Cicada logos and symbols in their work?
 I consider this doubtful, as Wanners himself noted that his Trademark only covers a particular category of intellectual property.
-While Marcus Wanners’ personality may be puerile and wearisome, I never felt that he was more than trivially malicious.
+While Marcus Wanners’ personality may be puerile, even wearisome, I never felt that his malice was more than trivial.

 Should we be concerned by potential television episodes and movie projects utilizing Cicada 3301 intellectual property?
 Should we worry about the jealousies of those members who are excluded from the factions that are successfully monetizing the order?